Best Practice Scenarios

 - As a responsive teaching practice, instructors may use student feedback part-way through the term to address individual student concerns and issues.

-- As a formative assessment (assessment for learning), this tool can be used to informally assess student understanding of a topic or concept prior to or during instruction.
+- As a formative assessment (assessment for learning), this tool can be used to informally assess students' understanding of a topic or concept prior to or during instruction.

-- Results of the survey can be restricted to instructors only, or they can be made visible to all participants in a class.
+- The results of the survey can be restricted to instructors only, or they can be made visible to all participants in a class.

-- Online record of student feedback on a course or topic.
+- You can obtain an online record of student feedback on a course or topic.
 Responses can be exported to Excel.